AndersDeath/diary2/README.md

 Actually this day is also good.
 I feel not so well.
 A small feaver makes me sad.
 At the same time i look around and think that I am happy and have everything for the future normal life.
 Despite the fact that The was has been started 6 months ago, I do not feel bad anymore.
 Surely It is not the same sutiation like it was before the war, but better that nothing.
 I learned protuguese a bit today.
 Maybe I will know more shortly.
 Let's see.
 Now I am in the Ksusha's grandmother house.
 It's nice very soviet place.
 I need only finish with post for TG and with presentation task.

 # 20 August 2022 - Saturday - Rzhev - Tver

+We are going home today.
+We are sitting in a cafe in Tver.